TJK-15/Group-Project/README.md

 ### 5. Run the Flask Server
 - python run.py
 ### 6. Open the Frontend
 - Serve the map.html file in your local browser on port 8000.
+### 7. (Optional) Import Data into the Map
+- The etl.py script can take a long time to run for larger geographic areas.
+To test image extraction from the website, you can import data into the database using their respective .csv files found in the 'data' directory.
+These datasets use data from the cities of Lisbon and Porto in Portugal.
+You may have to update the serial reference for each table to the next available integer for proper indexing when uploading images.

 ## Features
 - Fetch Geotagged Photos: Retrieves images from Flickr & Mapillary based on geographic coordinates.
 - Store Location Metadata: Stores latitude, longitude, country, state, and city details.
 - Geospatial Database: Uses PostgreSQL + PostGIS for advanced geospatial queries.
-- API for Data Retrieval: Provides endpoints for retrieving images based on location.
+- API for Data Retrieval: Provides endpoint for retrieving images based on location.
-- Interactive Map: Displays images dynamically using Leaflet.js.
+- Interactive Map: Displays images dynamically using Leaflet.js and HTML/CSS.
-- User Upload Support: Allows users to upload images with geotags.
+- User Upload Support: Allows users to upload images with geotagged information.

 ## Demo
 ![Start screen of web application open within a web browser.](https://github.com/user-attachments/assets/54803f1f-61df-41c4-929e-142f048bb9f2)